JulianBirch/cljs-ajax/README.md

 * `:timeout` - the ajax call's timeout.
 30 seconds if left blank
 * `:headers` - a map of the HTTP headers to set with the request
 * `:with-credentials` - a boolean, whether to set the `withCredentials` flag on the XHR object.
+* `:body` the exact data to send with in the request.
+If specified, both `:params` and `:request-format` are ignored.
+Note that you can submit js/FormData and other "raw" javascript types through this.
+* `:interceptors` - the [interceptors](Interceptors.md) to run for this request.
+If not set, runs contents of the `default-interceptors` global atom.
+This is an empty vector by default.
+For more information, visit the [interceptors page](Interceptors.md).

 Everything can be blank, but if you don't provide an `:error-handler` you're going to have a bad time.